aPixelInSpace/katalog/README.md

 _A pun that I shamelessly stole from [Steve "Ardalis" Smith](https://github.com/ardalis/kata-catalog)_

-Every kata has an "original" folder with the code, the "refactored" folder is my proposed solution to it.
+Every kata has an "original" folder with the untouched code, the "refactored" folder is my proposed solution to it.

 ## Gilded Rose